Stuart Bell – Founder, CEO

 We have ambitious growth plans!
 So, if you think you have what it takes to excel as a recruitment consultant we would love to hear from you.
 Please email firstname.lastname@example.org with a copy of your CV.

 We are committed to managing our business in such a way that it has a positive impact on society.
-We carry out a number of activities to contribute to the community including;
+We donate 5% of the annual profits to a variety of charitable causes and carry out a number of activities to contribute to the community including;

 - Offering periodic free training and coaching workshops to candidates and clients on both self and career development.